Ittiwat812/SMARTX/README.md

 8. Try to input something.

+# NOTE : Since, we have a batch processing we need at least 3 input (bath_size) if not you need to wait for 100 second.

 ## Dataset

 The training data used in this project consists of both legitimate and malicious samples to improve the model's accuracy in detecting XSS attacks.